-WARNING: If you smell exhaust fumes inside your vehicle, have your dealer inspect your vehicle immediately.
-Do not drive if you smell exhaust fumes.
+WARNING: If you smell exhaust fumes inside your vehicle, have this checked immediately.
+Do not drive your vehicle if you smell exhaust fumes.
 Carbon monoxide is present in exhaust fumes.
 Take precautions to avoid its dangerous effects.

-Important ventilating information
+Important Ventilating Information

-If the engine is idling while the vehicle is stopped for a long period of time, open the windows at least 1 inch (2.5 cm) or adjust the heating or air conditioning to bring in fresh air.
+If you stop your vehicle and leave the engine idling for long periods of time, we recommend that you do one of the following:

+- Open the windows at least 1 inch (2.5 cm). - Set your climate control to outside air.